Published 2020-10-03.

 Time to read: 5 minutes.

-the tag plugin now does much more than just including absolute file names.
+this plugin now does much more than just include files using absolute paths.

 -